 Some people, notably young children and elderly people might have difficulties swallowing the full tablets.
-In this case VERZOL oral suspension should be used.
+In this case it is advisable to chew the tablet with a little water or to crush it using VERZOL oral suspension can also be used.